 - To Freeze.
 Freeze pork in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Up to 1 day in advance, prepare the recipe through Step 2.
 Let the pork marinate overnight in the refrigerator, then prepare as directed.

-How to Serve Air Fryer Pork Tenderloin
+What to Serve with Air Fryer Pork Tenderloin

 Recommended Tools to Make this Recipe

 - Air Fryer.
 The model I own and love for air fryer recipes.
 The air fryer basket is dishwasher safe.

 - Instant Read Thermometer.
 The best way to know when your pork is done.
 (See the blog post above for different meat thermometer options.)